 After all, Rome in two hours doesn’t allow for too much resting and lingering.

 From the Trevi Fountain we headed towards the Pantheon.
-Although we were on a mission to get our walking tour completed in time, I would urge you to take in your surroundings.
+Although we were on a mission to get our walking tour of Rome completed in time, I would urge you to take in your surroundings.
 Appreciate the beautiful buildings, facades and little streets around you.
 Maybe have a quick coffee in one of the little cafes if time allows.

-From the Pantheon we continued towards the Piazza Venezia with the Palazzo Venezia (Venetian Palace) and the impressive Altare della Patria (Althar of the Fatherland).
+From the Pantheon we continued towards the Piazza Venezia.
+With the Palazzo Venezia (Venetian Palace) and the impressive Altare della Patria (Althar of the Fatherland).

-Along the way, we came past the Piazza della Minerva with the ‘Elephant and Obelisk’, the smallest of twelve obelisks still existing in Rome and yet another example of the many Bernini sculptures dotted around Rome.
+Along the way, we came past the Piazza della Minerva with the ‘Elephant and Obelisk’.
+The smallest of twelve obelisks still existing in Rome and yet another example of the many Bernini sculptures dotted around Rome.

 The Grande Finale of our Rome in two hours walking tour was the Colosseum.
-We didn’t actually have the time to go into the Colosseum, but even just seeing it from the outside is impressive.
+We didn’t actually have the time to go into the Colosseum.
+But even just seeing it from the outside is impressive.
 After all, the Colosseum is the largest ever built amphitheatre.